akitorahayashi/EventMinder/README.md

 ## Overview
-Date Minder is a date management app that displays countdowns to important events, helping you stay mindful of your special days.
+Event Minder is a event management app that displays countdowns to important events, helping you stay mindful of your special days.
+Featuring an integrated calendar and WidgetExtension.